Suj4LB/car-price-notifier.io/README.md

 IT USES PYTHON LIBRARIES.

 ## Features of project:-
-- It takes a threshhold value from the user, compares to the priginal price of the car and then nptifies the user if the prices are dropped.
+- It takes a threshhold value from the user, compares to the original price of the car and then notifies the user if the prices are dropped.

 ## Working:-
--
+- Web Scraping: Extracting car prices from a website.
+- Data Storage: Storing the extracted data.
+- Price Comparison: Comparing prices to a predefined threshold.
+- Notification: Alerting the user when a car's price drops below the threshold

 ## contributors:-
 - [pratiksha-25](https://github.com/Pratiksha-25)